 As the enabling technology moves from basic search (shown below in the lower left hand corner of the graphic) to more sophisticated levels such as classification and finally to natural language processing and machine learning, the user experience shifts from interacting with a simple search box to a personalized conversational experience.
 The required information architecture similarly moves from being non-existent or having just metadata, to taxonomies and ontologies, to a very sophisticated architecture that can support an intelligent virtual assistant.

 Voice and text

 When you are talking with someone on the phone, you get a lot more information than you do from the same words presented in text on a screen.
-Chris pointed out the importance of that non-verbal information--the volume of speech, the pauses, interruptions, and voices speaking over each other can also convey information.
+Non-verbal information--the volume of speech, the pauses, interruptions, and voices speaking over each other can also convey information.